pablo-meier/Pablog/posts/2018-02-06-meetings-part-2.md

 already, each loss costs more than the last, is harder to rebuild from, and the ones vocalizing their discontent are probably already on their way out anyways.

-### Lack of feeling safe when making or announcing decisions
+<h3 id="lack-of-feeling-safe-when-making-or-announcing-decisions">Lack of feeling safe when making or announcing decisions</h3>

 Variations of "lack of trust" and "lack of safety" should be one of your first guesses when considering virtually any cultural issue.
 Cultural wrongs exist